markmoxon/elite-source-code-library/versions/disc/README.md

 See the [accompanying website](https://www.bbcelite.com/disc/releases.html) for a comprehensive list of differences between the releases.

 Note that I have only included differences that appear in the main game code, rather than those that appear in the loaders, as these files can differ extensively between releases without affecting the game itself.
-The release on Ian Bell's site contains a whole load of copy protection differences when compared to the same code in the Stairway to Hell release, and it also contains two more binary files (`ELITE5` and `ELITE6`), plus a `!BOOT` file that contains even more copy protection code.
+The release on Ian Bell's personal website contains a whole load of copy protection differences when compared to the same code in the Stairway to Hell release, and it also contains two more binary files (`ELITE5` and `ELITE6`), plus a `!BOOT` file that contains even more copy protection code.
 I haven't disassembled the loader files from this release as that's a whole different rabbit hole, so if you build the Ian Bell release with `make encrypt verify`, the compiled loader binaries will not match those extracted from the original disc.
 The main binaries will match, however, which is the interesting part from a digital archaeology perspective, as that's where the bug fixes live.

 ---